AideenM12/Joyce-English-School-MS4/README.md

 - [Github](https://github.com/)
     - Github was used for online version control and storing files and documents.
 - [Heroku](https://id.heroku.com/)
-    - Heroku was used as a cloud based platform to deploy this site.
+    - Heroku was used as a cloud-based platform to deploy this site.
 - [Google fonts](https://fonts.google.com/)
     - The font styles used on this website were chosen from Google fonts.
 - [Materializecss](https://materializecss.com/)